dominik-stumpf/portfolio/static/weblogs-md/EKggUXuw.md

 After this you should be good to go.

-> Good to know: This delays your css and as a result your First Contentful Paint (FCP) by a negligible amount.
+> Good to know: This delays your CSS and as a result your First Contentful Paint (FCP) by a negligible amount.
 Your layout shifts won't actually disappear, but should become unnoticeable under normal conditions, which is our goal here.

 ## Edge case